rez39/rez39.github.io/_pages/about.md

 Recent News
 ------
-[Nov 2023] Presented our paper at ENSSYS'23, held in conjunction with ACM SENSYS'23, Istanbul, Turkey.
+[Nov 2023] Presented our paper at ENSSYS'23, in conjunction with ACM SENSYS'23, Istanbul, Turkey.

 [Aug 2023] Started Ph.D. in Computer Science at the School of Computing, NUS.